Two-thirds of children classified as living in "absolute poverty" now have at least one parent who is in work, according to new research.

 IFS director Robert Joyce, a co-author of the study, said: "Tackling low income is increasingly about tackling the problems faced by low-earning working households.

 "In the short term this would be aided by a continued recovery in the number of hours worked by those on low wages or by more second earners entering work.

 "Ultimately substantial progress will depend crucially on economic policies that push up productivity.
 Economic uncertainty following the Brexit vote will only serve to make these challenges all the tougher."

-While the IFS said it was "good news" that employment income now accounted for half the income of the poorest fifth of households - up from less than a third 20 years ago - it meant they were more vulnerable to any downturn in the labour market.
+While the IFS said it was "good news" that employment income now accounted to half the income of the poorest fifth of households - up from less than a third 20 years ago - it meant they were more vulnerable to any downturn in the labour market.

-It found that strong employment growth, with increasing numbers of second earners, had mainly boosted the income of poorer households while weak pay growth had held back the incomes of the better off, with the result that inequality had been held down in recent years.
+It found that while strong employment growth, with increasing numbers of second earners, had mainly boosted the income of poorer households while weak pay growth had held back the incomes of the better off, with the result that inequality had been held down in recent years.

 While the overall median income level has now finally risen 2% above the level it was prior to the global financial crash of 2008, for adults aged 31 to 59 it was still at the pre-crisis level, while for those aged 22 to 30 it was still 7% down.

 "It is highly unusual to see no growth in working age incomes over a seven-year period," the IFS said.

 The report said that in some key respects middle income families with children more closely resembled poor families in the past, with half now renters rather than owner occupiers.